Hockley Heath: Education

 In 2020, The Real Schools Guide ranked Hockley Heath Primary Academy as the 9th best primary school in Solihull.

 Local secondary schools include Tudor Grange Academy Solihull, Arden Academy, Henley-in-Arden School and St. Peter's Catholic School.

 Sport

 The village has a local youth football club named Hockley Heath Football Club.
 The club was founded in September 2011 and as of 2020 has teams across eight age groups from under 6 to under 13.
 The teams play matches at the Hockley Heath Recreation ground.
 The club badge contains the notable local landmark, the War Memorial.

 There is an adults Sunday league football team called Hockley Heath Dynamos.
-The comedian Jasper Carrott played for the club during the 1970s.

-Racing Blythe Football club also play their matches at the recreation ground.The Hockley Heath Bowling club play their matches at the bowling green on the recreation ground.
+Racing Blythe Football club also play their matches at the recreation ground.
+The Hockley Heath Bowling club play their matches at the bowling green on the recreation ground.

 There is also a Hockley Heath Cricket Club established in 1888.